bridgetownrb/bridgetown/bridgetown-website/src/_docs/themes.md

 ## Creating a Theme

-To design a theme to distribute to others, simply [create a standard gem-based plugin](/docs/plugins#creating-a-gem) using the `bridgetown plugins new NAME` command.
+To design a theme to distribute to others, [create a standard gem-based plugin](/docs/plugins#creating-a-gem) using the `bridgetown plugins new NAME` command.
 Follow that link for more on live testing strategies and how to release and publish your theme.

 You'll need to use a [Source Manifest](/docs/plugins/source-manifests/) to instruct the Bridgetown build process where to find your theme files.